sendgrid/sendgrid-go/tutorials/SLACK_EVENTS.md

 Slack is a communal space, where knowledge is shared and conversations are had at sometimes overwhelming levels.
 Slack offers a few ways of keeping track of things, including starring or pinning messages or files.
 We can use SendGrid and transactional email to help us maintain alternate copies of information we need from Slack.

-We will be listening for a [message event](https://api.slack.com/events/message) with the text `sgstarred|to@example.com`, which we'll treat as a command to trigger an email containing the summary of the last 5 starred items on one's Slack workspace in order to help us track things.
+We will be listening for a [message event](https://api.slack.com/events/message) with the text `sgstarred|to@example.com`, which we'll treat as a command to trigger an email containing the summary of the starred items on one's Slack workspace in order to help us track things.
 The [stars.list](https://api.slack.com/methods/stars.list) endpoint will be used to get these starred items.

 <a name="credentials"></a>
 ### Credential Storage